eigenbooks/bayes-missing-manual/_sources/worked-examples.md

 After collecting one data point you can say that the probability that you choose the generous slot machine is 0.47.
 This example is a great jumping off point for a number of statistical diversions.
 In the theory section there is a discussion for how to use a [different forms of Bayes theorem](beta) to describe your beliefs about the payout rate of the chosen slot machine as a distribution instead of a point estimate.
 I would also suggest [Conned Again, Watson!
 Cautionary Tales Of Logic, Math, And Probability](https://www.amazon.com/Conned-Again-Watson-Cautionary-Probability/dp/0738205893) which is a fun discussion of many of the logical fallacies that gamblers and laymen may have.

 A likelihood ratio of 8:9 implies that your observation will do little to modify your prior beliefs.
 In this example your observation are an inefficient method of changing your beliefs.
 It will take the collection of multiple data points before you can say with any certainty which machine you are playing on.
-Slot machines are an artificially process that is a poor analogy for real life problems.
+Slot machines are an artificially random process that is a poor analogy for real life problems.
 In real life, you can often devise a better test to increase the likelihood ratio and therefore update your beliefs more efficiently.

 (mystic-seer)=
 ## The mystic seer